quicwg/base-drafts/draft-ietf-quic-http.md

 Note that the root of the tree cannot be referenced using a Stream ID of 0, as in {{!RFC7540}}; QUIC stream 0 carries a valid HTTP request.
 The root of the tree cannot be reprioritized.
-A PRIORITY frame sent on a request stream that prioritizes any other stream or expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a stream error of type HTTP_MALFORMED_FRAME.
-Likewise, a PRIORITY frame sent on a control stream that prioritizes the current stream MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
+A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a stream error of type HTTP_MALFORMED_FRAME.
+Likewise, a PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11` MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.

 When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
 A server MUST treat receipt